wleddy/staffing/docs/use_case.md

  From publicly accessable web page, a visitor may:

 1. Sign in if desired.
-Staff must sign in to see non-volunteer events and spots.
+Staff must sign in to see non-volunteer activities and spots.
-1. Select future Event from a list
+1. Select future Activity from a list
-1. Select a volunteer spot from list of spots for Event
+1. Select a volunteer spot from list of spots for Activity
 1. Sign in with email address (if not signed in)
 1. Users with passwords set will be required to enter password.
   *  If not known user collect info and create account
-1. Acknowledge signup and send email with iCalendar event
+1. Acknowledge signup and send email with iCalendar activity
 1. Return visitor to spots list

 ## Reminders